aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/comments-and-notes/how-to-change-the-comment-font-color/_index.md

             // Set its vertical alignment setting
             comment.commentShape.textVerticalAlignment = TextAlignmentType.Center;

-            // Set the Comment note
+            // Set the comment note
-            comment.note = "This is my Comment Text.
-This is Test.";
+            comment.note = "This is my comment text.
+This is a test.";

             const shape = worksheet.comments.get("A1").commentShape;